melezhik/jam/README.md

 cat ./hello-world-example/jam.json

     {
-        "stack" : "hello-world-exmaple-stack",
+        "stack" : "hello-world-example-stack",
         "application": "HelloWorldApp/trunk",
         "sources": [
             "HelloWorldApp/trunk",
         ]
     }

 The configuration data are self explanatory.
-But let's clearfy some of parameres.
+But let's clarify some of parameters.
 Sources - is array of directories where sources come from.
-For given exmaple there is only one source - application itself, but there might be more, let say we want more libraries on which our application may depened on:
+For given example there is only one source - application itself, but there might be more, let say we want more libraries on which our application may depend on:

     svn co http://your-svn-repository/apps/HelloWorldLib/tags/version-0.0.2 HelloWorldLib/latest-version